trustedanalytics-ng/platform-wiki/Account-Access/acctaccess_accessing.md

 last_updated: 'December, 2016'
 tags:
   - account_access
-summary: >-
-  Logging into your TAP account
+summary: This page shows you how to respond to an initial TAP platform invitation.
+It also covers ongoing TAP login.
 sidebar: mydoc_sidebar
 permalink: acctaccess_accessing.html
 folder: mydoc
 published: true
 ---

-This page shows you how to respond to an initial TAP platform invitation.
-It also covers ongoing TAP login.

 ## Initial user access to platform